Home » Recipes » Dinner Ideas » Beijing Beef

 Beijing Beef

-This Beijing Beef recipe features tender beef, peppers, and onions in a tangy, sweet and spicy sauce.
-It’s even better than takeout, healthier, and on the table in less than 30 minutes!
+If you love the Beijing beef from Panda Express, wait until you try this easy copycat recipe.
+My Beijing beef recipe combines tender sliced beef with peppers and onions in a sweet, tangy, spicy homemade stir-fry sauce.
+It’s even better and faster than getting takeout, since it’s on the table in less than 30 minutes!

 a serving of Beijing beef over white rice in a white bowl, with wood chopsticks